+If you recognize yourself in this checklist it’s important to get help.
 Social anxiety is usually chronic, and causes the most disruption during during the first three decades of life.
-Most clinicians and researchers believe strongly that if there is early intervention to treat social anxiety, subsequent depressive episodes may be prevented or the severity of them lessened.
-There is a very strong correlation with social anxiety in early adolescence, in particular, and later depressive episodes.
+If there is early intervention to treat social anxiety, subsequent depressive episodes may be prevented or the severity of them lessened.

 Social anxiety increases the likelihood that a person will attempt to solve their problems alone, without consulting others or seeking help.
 Without understanding the source of the difficulty they are having, they may be more likely to conclude that they are defective, and become hopeless and withdrawn thus contributing to the likelihood that they will get depressed.